 When I booked, there were 6 different elements: the Bear Grylls Adventure Basecamp, High Ropes, iFly, Dive, Climb and Shooting.
 Everyone had the Basecamp experience but then you could pay extra to do additional activities.
 Each activity aims to test out different skills and personality traits to push you to become a ‘surviver’!

-You also can’t take cameras or phones into any of the activities (including GoPros), so sorry in advance if this Bear Grylls Adventure review is a little text heavy!
+You also can’t take cameras or phones into any of the activities (including GoPros).

 The Bear Tag

-Before you get to the Bear Grylls Adventure, you can ‘attach’ your bank details to it and then create a pin number, so you don’t need to carry cash around, you can just charge it to the tag.
+Before you get to the Bear Grylls Adventure, you can ‘attach’ your bank details to it and then create a pin number.
+This way you don’t need to carry cash around, you can just charge it to the tag.
 Lastly, every time you have a photo taken, the staff scan the tag so it’s then linked to your ‘account’.

 My screen went blank after a while, it kinda looked like the battery had gone flat.
-But it did still open my locker and was scannable for photos and activities, I just personally couldn’t see the display.
-As I was there with my Sis and hers still worked, they said we could just ‘work off hers’ so I didn’t have to join the massive queue to get it reset.
+But it did still open my locker and was scannable for photos and activities.
+I just personally couldn’t see the display.
+As I was there with my sister and hers still worked, they said we could just ‘work off hers’.
+I didn’t have to join the massive queue to get it reset!